 Teacher Plan: $99 per teacher per year, plus $6 per student per year

-Designed for one or two teachers.
+Designed for one or two teachers working independently.
 Fully self-serve: buy, renew, and manage your account directly without approval processes.
 Stays under the $100 purchase order threshold that many schools require for credit card purchases, which means most teachers can buy directly without waiting for administrative approval.

-Includes: the full notation editor, all six new tools, composition and performance assignments, auto-graded theory worksheets, Google Classroom and Microsoft Teams integration, score library, and PDF import.
+Includes: the full notation editor, all seven new tools, composition and performance assignments, auto-graded theory worksheets, Sight-reading and practice tools, Google Classroom and Microsoft Teams integration, score library, and PDF import.

-Includes a minimum of three teacher licences.
+Includes a minimum of two teacher licences.
 Additional teachers at $79 per year.
 Student pricing from $4 to $6 per student, depending on volume.
-For larger schools, the per-student rate drops as enrollment increases.

-Includes everything in the Teacher Plan, plus Canvas and Schoology integrations, a shared assignment library across teachers, three hours of virtual training, and professional development options.
+Includes everything in the Teacher Plan, plus Canvas, Schoology, Classlink, and LTI integrations, a shared assignment library that all teachers in the school can access and contribute to, onboarding support, three hours of virtual training, and access to our education team for training, professional development, and usage insights beyond standard support channels.

 District Site License: custom pricing